Dorzolamide/timolol (Into the eye)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, thyroid problems, or myasthenia gravis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, thyroid problems, or myasthenia gravis.
 Tell your doctor if you are allergic to sulfa drugs.

-- Call your doctor right away if you have an injury to your eye, an eye infection, or if you need to have surgery on your eye.
+- Tell your doctor if you injure your eye or get an eye infection.
+Tell your doctor if you need to have eye surgery.

 Possible Side Effects While Using This Medicine